 This recipe uses simple and whole ingredients that are gluten free, dairy free, and refined sugar free.

-- Use full-fat canned coconut milk, light or carton versions can make the filling watery, and we want creamiest dairy-free custard filling.
-After testing many coconut milk brands the Native Forest Organic Full-Fat Coconut Milk is my favorite when it comes to texture and flavor.
+- Use full-fat canned coconut milk; light or carton versions can make the filling watery, and we want the creamiest dairy-free custard filling.
+After testing many coconut milk brands, the Native Forest Organic Full-Fat Coconut Milk is my favorite when it comes to texture and flavor.

-- Soak raw cashews in hot water for at least 15 minutes This creates an ultra-smooth filling that mimics traditional dairy cream.
-If you only have roasted cashews, the flavor will be nuttier and slightly less silky, but still works!
+- Soak raw cashews in hot water for at least 15 minutes.
+This creates an ultra-smooth filling that mimics traditional dairy cream.
+If you only have roasted cashews, the flavor will be nuttier and slightly less silky, but it still works!

 - While true key limes have a unique aromatic flavor, they can be hard to find and require juicing many small limes.
 This recipe uses fresh regular limes, which are larger, easier to juice, and still deliver that bright, tangy punch.
 For the best outcome, use fresh juice instead of bottled juice.